 We know this is a difficult time.
 As a family-owned firm, we recognize the true value of family.
 We are here to help you face the challenges up ahead.
 When you come to our firm for legal counsel, you will find that we treat you like family.
 Our Newport News wrongful death attorneys are here to support and guide you through every step of your case – all the way through to the best result possible.

 Call (757) 599-6050 today for experienced and caring counsel after the loss of a loved one.
 Together, we can seek the answers and justice your family deserves.

 Wrongful Death: Causes & Liability

 A wrongful death may be caused by negligence, intentional wrongdoing, carelessness, or inexperience.
-Determining the cause of a wrongful death is important, as this will shed light on what party (whether an individual or a company) should be held legally accountable.
-Accountability translates to compensatory damages, typically paid to surviving family members.
-This may cover medical bills, pain and suffering, loss of earnings, funeral costs, loss of companionship, and more.
+Determining the cause of wrongful death is important, as this will shed light on what party (whether an individual or a company) should be held legally accountable.
+Accountability translates to compensatory damages, typically paid to survive family members.
+This may cover medical bills, pain, and suffering, loss of earnings, funeral costs, loss of companionship, and more.
 It cannot bring back a loved one, but it can help a family build

 a more stable future – while exposing the at-fault party’s wrongdoing.

 At Huffman & Huffman, we take on wrongful death cases involving:

 When you work with our firm, we will stay in close communication with you.
 We will listen to you and will take the time to truly understand your concerns.
 We will fight for justice in your loved one’s name.

 Damages in a Wrongful Death Claim

 You could be owed significant compensation for the losses you have experienced due to the untimely and avoidable passing of your loved one.
 The damages in a wrongful death claim filed in Virginia can reflect both economic and non-economic damage of varying types.
 When we are chosen to be your wrongful death attorneys, it will be part of our role to carefully calculate the full damages and pursue every penny in your name and that of your loved one.